bbeaudet-dev/smart-mirror/docs/mermaid/motion-detection-flow.md

     note right of PlayingSendoff
         Pre-generated goodbye:
-        "Have fun at game night!"
+        "Have fun at the event!"
         "Enjoy the event!"
         etc.
     end note